 The turquoise colored lake embraced by the Towers is fed by the melting of snow accumulated over the crest of the mountain chain.
 This vivid color is due to the rock flour suspended in their waters.
 Other lakes surround the area as well, like Dickson Lake, Nordensnkjöld Lake, Grey Lake, Sarmiento Lake, Pehoe Lake and Del Toro Lake.

 Lago Grey (Grey Lake) is located on the West face of the massive and is famous for housing Glacier Grey, the largest of the glaciers in the park.
 A peninsula of ice divides the glacier into two arms.
-This peninsula, commonly called the island or Nunatak (an exposed, often rocky element of a ridge, mountain, or peak not covered with ice or snow within, or at the edge of. an ice field or glacier), becomes apparent a little more with each passing...
-The eastern arm measures about 1.2 km while the western arm has a width around 3.6 km.he glacier is over 30 meters high.
-The of the glacier in its path towards the interior of the park is 15 km.
+This peninsula commonly called the island or Nunatak (an exposed, often rocky element of a ridge, mountain, or peak not covered with ice or snow within, or at the edge of. an ice field or glacier), becomes apparent a little more with each passing...
+The eastern arm measures about 1.2 km while the western arm has a width of around 3.6 km.
+The glacier is over 30 meters high.
+The head of the glacier in its path towards the interior of the park has about 15 km in length.